WHY DOES MY NECK HURT SO MUCH

 When Neck Pain Should Prompt a Lyme Evaluation

-Neck pain is more suggestive of Lyme disease when it appears alongside other symptoms, such as headaches, fatigue, dizziness, sensitivity to light or sound, migrating joint or muscle pain, unrefreshing sleep, or cognitive changes.
-These symptoms often cluster together because they share overlapping inflammatory and neurologic pathways.
+Neck pain becomes more suggestive of Lyme disease when it occurs alongside headaches, fatigue, dizziness, sensitivity to light or sound, migrating pain, unrefreshing sleep, or cognitive changes.

-When neck pain is part of a multi-system pattern, Lyme disease becomes a more likely contributor.
+When neck pain is part of a broader multi-system illness pattern, Lyme disease may become a more important diagnostic consideration.

 Neck Pain Flares Can Occur